-Becoming a certified Professional Association of Diving Instructors (PADI) professional can open the door to an underwater career.
-You could dive into a career in science, exploration, or entertainment.
+Becoming a certified PADI diver can open the door to many underwater careers.
+You could dive into a career in science, exploration or entertainment.

-Whether you want to travel, contribute to safeguarding the oceans, or just do what you love every day, you can build a water-based career with these eight jobs that involve scuba diving.
+Whether you want to travel, contribute to safeguarding the oceans or just do what you love every day, you can build a career with these eight jobs that involve scuba-diving.

-The most obvious career option to pursue once you have a professional PADI certification is to become a scuba diving instructor.
+The most obvious career option to pursue once you have a professional PADI certification is becoming a scuba-diving instructor.

 This is an awesome way to share your love of diving with other people and make the most of job opportunities in locations around the world.
-Once you’re qualified, you can work anywhere from your local PADI dive shop, to a resort on a far-flung island, or even onboard a superyacht!
+Once you’re qualified, you can work almost anywhere – your local PADI dive shop, a resort on a far-flung island or even on a superyacht!

 Marine archaeologists are like real-life treasure hunters, exploring shipwrecks and searching for sunken artefacts.

-Marine archaeologists unearth underwater secrets by studying the ocean floor, searching for sites that tell stories of our past.
-As well as vessels, these undersea adventures could uncover submerged landscapes, ports, or even ancient artefacts.
+Marine archaeologists unearth underwater secrets by studying the ocean floor and sunken vessels in search of sites that tell stories from the past.
+These undersea adventures could uncover submerged landscapes, ports or even ancient artefacts.

 3) Underwater photographer

-Much of the underwater world is unknown to us, so this is an exciting way to document and share the wonders of the ocean with the rest of the world.
-If you’re passionate about marine conservation, this is also a powerful avenue for raising awareness about current issues, such as plastic pollution.
+Much of the underwater world is unknown to us, which makes underwater photography an exciting way to document and share the wonders of the ocean with the world.
+If you’re passionate about marine conservation, this is also a powerful avenue for raising awareness about current global issues, such as plastic pollution.